DistroHopper39B/MacOSWinUSBCreator/README.md

 ## Prerequisites
 - A Windows 8 or later 64-bit ISO file, downloaded from Microsoft
-- A Mac with Internet access that you have administrator priviliges on
+- A Mac (running Mac OS X 10.6 or later) with Internet access that you have administrator priviliges on
 - An 8+ GB USB flash drive. **NOTE THAT IT ABSOLUTELY WILL BE WIPED DURING THIS PROCESS!**

 ## Usage